kongteckmee/chinese_to_begin/README.md

 Django framework is used in the website.

 #### Database
-The sqlite3 database was used during the development.
-The PostgreSQL database was used when the website deployed to Heroku.
+The sqlite3 database is used during the development.
+The PostgreSQL database is used when the website deployed to Heroku.

 Besides the normal e-commerce website models, such as the model of Store, UserProfile, Order and OrderLineItem, I have added 2 more models, that are Condition and Contact for future features.
-Condition model was added to indicate the existing or archive courses in the store so we can only show the existing courses to the user.
-While the Contact model was added to let the user to contact the website admin for any enquiry on the courses.
+Condition model is added to indicate the existing or archive courses in the store so we can only show the existing courses to the user.
+While the Contact model is added to let the user to contact the website admin for any enquiry on the courses.

 <img src="media/models/models.png" align=top width=1000>

 #### CSS Framework
-Bootstrap v4.5 framwork was used in the website.
+Bootstrap v4.5 framwork is used in the website.

 #### Icon
-Font Awesome 5 was used throughout the project, across all the pages.
+Font Awesome 5 is used throughout the project, across all the pages.

 #### Typography
 Only 1 type of font is used throughout the website: **[Merriweather](https://fonts.google.com/specimen/Merriweather?query=Merriweather)**

 ### Wireframes

-The wireframes were created at the beginning of the project by using **[Balsamiq](https://balsamiq.com/)**.
+The wireframes are created at the beginning of the project by using **[Balsamiq](https://balsamiq.com/)**.
 The final website are similar to the created wireframes, yet do differ as adding some functionalities and designs to all the pages.

 #### Desktop & Tablet View
 ##### [Home] | [Tips of Learning] | [Store] | [About] | [My Account]